PelionIoT/connector-bridge-container-google/README.md

     - Once entered, press "Restart" to restart the bridge

-Your GoogleCloud-Connector bridge should now be configured and operational.
+Your Connector bridge should now be configured and operational.

-For your mbed endpoint, you can clone and build (via mbed-cli) this: https://github.com/ARMmbed/mbed-ethernet-sample-withdm

-    - This sample assumes you are using the NXP K64F + mbed Application Shield

 Additionally, a Google Cloud PubSub example has been published here: